CHILD PROTECTIVE ACT

 (b) Whether continuation of the child in the home would be contrary to the child's welfare and whether the best interest of the child requires protective supervision or vesting legal custody of the child in an authorized agency.

-(5) "Aggravated circumstances" include, but are not limited to:
+(5) "Aggravated circumstances" includes, but is not limited to:

 (a) Circumstances in which the parent has engaged in any of the following: